 Quality Patient Care

-My Houston Surgeons has a number of fellowship trained sinus specialists on our team, ready to treat sinus conditions with the skill and finesse required.
-Our team is highly trained in a wide variety surgical treatments concerning sinus and nasal disorders, so you can rest assured that your sinus treatment will be the one best suited for your health and full recovery.
+The healthcare providers at My Houston Surgeons include a fellowship trained sinus specialist, ready to treat sinus conditions with the skill and finesse required.
+Dr. Kuperan is highly trained in a wide variety of surgical treatments concerning sinus and nasal disorders, as well as facial plastic and reconstructive surgery procedures so you can rest assured that your sinus treatment will be the one best suited for your health and full recovery.

 Your MHS Sinus Surgeons

 1 StatPearls.
 Septoplasty.
 Available: https://www.ncbi.nlm.nih.gov/books/NBK567718/.
 Accessed November 4, 2021.